In an era of rising health care costs, almost everyone is looking to save money on prescription drugs.

-- Potential patient benefit justifies the potential risks of treatment.
+- The potential benefit to the patient justifies the potential risks of treatment.

 - Providing the investigational medical product will not interfere with investigational trials that could support a medical product’s development or marketing approval for the treatment indication.

-As you can see, there are a lot of answers to the question of “How do I save on prescription drugs?”
-The key is to find which ideas work for you and which don’t.
+As you can see, there are a lot of answers to the question “How do I save on prescription drugs?”
+The key is to find which ideas work for you.